 - a domain under gov net edu ac com co int mil gouv or similar official domains

-- any other domain name related to government or public company
+- any other domain name related to politics, government or public company

 Contact DNSAfrica if you want to create such a domain.
 Note however that it will be assigned only if sponsored by an official authority.